vsemenova/doubleml4bounds/ReadMe.md

 # doubleml4bounds
-This R package implements sharp bounds on treatments effects in the presence of selection/nonresponse bias in randomized control trials.
-It includes basic Lee bounds  [Semenova (2017)](https://arxiv.org/abs/1712.10024).
-It compares two methods:
+This is replication code for  [Semenova (2017)](https://arxiv.org/abs/1712.10024).
+It estimates the upper bound on a treatment effect parameter when the outcome variable is recorded in brackets.
+The code compares two methods:

 -- series-based support function estimator of [Chandrasekhar et al (2012)](https://arxiv.org/abs/1212.5627)